tkareine/MiniFuture/README.md

   }
 }

-/* Request web resource asynchronously, immediately returning a handle to the
+/* Request a web resource asynchronously, immediately returning a handle to
- * job as a promise kind of Future.
+ * the job as a promise kind of Future.
 When NSURLSession calls the completion
  * handler, we fullfill the promise.
 If the completion handler gets called
  * with the contents of the web resource, we resolve the promise with the
  * contents (the success case).
 Otherwise, we reject the promise with failure.